-If you have felt that the "big 3" (or the nearly big 3 for that matter) just don't seem interested in selling what you want, I have a lot to offer you as a player.
-Each guitar is individually crafted.
-Your instrument is constructed to your specs, without the expense of a corporation to add to the purchase cost .
-The result is "custom shop/special order" or "left handed" at prices equivalent to a middle to high end factory "standard" instrument.
-Please look at my "what's Special" page to review some of my standard features.
+If you want more than the same old same old, I have a lot to offer you as a player.
+I craft each guitar to your specs, without a corporation to add to the cost .
+You get a "custom shop/special order" or "left handed" at prices often lower than middle to high end factory instruments.
+Please, look at my "What's Special" page to check some of my standard features.

-There is no factory.
-Just an expert craftsman creating guitars to customer specifications.
-If the parts and forms you want can fit together physically and sonically, let's try it.
-Look through the samples presented in the galleries to get a taste of what I can build for you.
+No factory.
+Just an expert craftsman creating guitars to customer specs.
+Tell me your dream, let's make it work.
+Select pictures from the galleries to get a taste of what I can build for you.

-It's true that no guitar, whereever it's made can be anything but hand built to some extent.
+It's true that no guitar, wherever it's made, must be hand built to some extent.
 No machine can address all the facets of construction like a human hand.

 THAT said, many operations can be done by machine, but at the cost of design flexibility.
 We all know what the necks of certain companies will feel like because they set their machinery up to "bulk out" the heavy work.

 Did you ever wish you could get the bullet proof assembly and "quack" of a certain California build with the feel of one of those old "baseball bat" necks?
 Or maybe a semi hollow body with a quarter sawn solid wood top and back instead of laminate build?
 How about left handed custom anything at the same price as an equivalent “righty” instrument?

 This is how it's done.
 No line to shut down and retool, no corporate structure to support, just me and my tools, and your input to create your dream machine of tone.

 As we move further into our digital new world order, I'm finding that it will be more convenient to provide a gallery page of the collected reviews which have been written about my instruments.